KRFOSS/kali-docs/development/kali-linux-arm-chroot/index.md

 ### Define Architecture and Custom Packages

 This is where you define some environment variables for your required ARM architecture (armel vs armhf) and list the [packages](https://pkg.kali.org/) to be installed in your image.
-These will be used throughout this article, so make sure to modify them to your needs.
+These will be used throughout this article, so make sure to modify them to your needs:

 ```console
 kali@kali:~$ export packages="xfce4 kali-menu wpasupplicant kali-defaults initramfs-tools u-boot-tools nmap openssh-server"